apache/beam

 Under the hood, the system uses 2 feedback loops, 3 data pools, 4 control points to manage its runtime behavior.

 A 9-component ml training with 1 connections.
 9806 files analyzed.
-Minimal connections — components operate mostly in isolation.
+Data flows through 5 distinct pipeline stages.

 How Data Flows Through the System